wasakredit/developer-site/docs/quickstart-api.md

 ## Initialize checkout

-After creating the Wasa Kredit checkout by POSTing to `/checkouts`, as described above, the resulting html snippet needs to be explicitly initialized through a javascript call to the global `window.wasaCheckout.init()` function.
+After creating the Wasa Kredit checkout by POSTing to `/checkouts` and embedding the resulting html snippet in your web page, as described above, the checkout html snippet needs to be explicitly initialized through a javascript call to the global `window.wasaCheckout.init()` function.
 The `init` method call will populate the \<div\> contained in the html snippet and link it to an internal iframe.

 ```javascript
 <script>